Kathybui732/pd-career-journal/career_journal/mod_2/week_1.md

 2. Define your needs, problem, and insights:
 * Based on what you wrote about above and your group conversation, what problems have you identified that you'd like to design solutions for?
     * I think being able to care for others is a problem that I am currently struggling with.
-But, I keep telling yself that this is just temporary and that thigns will return back to normal once this bootcamp is over.
+But, I keep telling myself that this is just temporary and that things will return back to normal once this bootcamp is over.
 * What do you already about what you want for your career?
 What do you still need to find out?
     * I know that I want to do something in tech, but what that entails is still blurry to me.
 * Who or what do you want to grow into by the end of the Turing program?